 “The transitions we're going through now, the speed of them, the pervasiveness of them...
 The digital technology interacts with every aspect of our lives as individuals, within the social groups and within the organisational structures in which our societies operate, be it a democracy or any other structure.”

 The regulatory response to the super-charged digital age we live in has been sadly lacking, Gluckman says.

 “It's actually very difficult, once technologies get out of hand, to find ways to put the genie back in the bottle.
 And that's the difficulty we have.

 “New Zealand has some of the weakest oversight on the digital regime, on how data is used, of any liberal democracy.
 And that worries me that we haven't got a proper oversight system around data and digital ethics and governance.”

 Technology isn’t going away so we need to be adaptable and create frameworks that protect society, Gluckman says,

 “We need to be more pre-emptive in thinking about what kind of societies will be created in this rapidly-changing world.
 We've got to accept that technologies will always be developed, but we've got to make sure that as a whole societies flourish in this environment, and they're not damaged too much in this environment.”

-There's a lot of evidence that people do not cope well with very rapid change.
-And what we're experiencing now is cumulative, rapid change and disruptive change upon disruptive change, Gluckman says.
+There is a lot of evidence that people do not cope well with very rapid change, and what we're experiencing now is also cumulative and increasingly disruptive, Gluckman says.

 “In the last decade, the rates of mental health disorders in young people between the ages of 15 and 25 have doubled in every western country where it's documented.